guilamu/llms-wordpress-plugin-benchmark/README.md

 ### Conclusion
 When given a basic prompt, even the best LLMs default to the path of least resistance: "just make it work."
 Rather than attempting to analyze the implicit context (the existing DOM structure), they forcefully inject new elements.
 If you want native-feeling, fully integrated UX, you cannot rely on the model's implicit knowledge; you have to explicitly prompt for it.

-*(I will be testing Level 2 and Level 3 prompts next, feeding the models the actual HTML DOM structure to see if they adapt).*
+I will be testing Level 2 prompt next, feeding the models a Wordpress+Gravity Forms reference file to see how they adapt.